WMD-group/polytype/README.md

 ## Structure generator (Ji-Sang Park)

 A python code to generate arbitrary perovskite stacking sequences to access complex polytypes and stacking faults.

+## Structure analysis (Zhenzhu Li)

+Scripts for electrostatic analysis.

+## Genetic algorithm (Zhenzhu Li)

+A python code to search for high or low energy stacking sequences.

 ## Structure collections

 3D structure models that have been generated for various perovskites.
 They may be in VASP format (POSCAR) or Crystallographic Information File (CIF).
 Both can be opened using [VESTA](http://jp-minerals.org/vesta/en/).

-## Structure analysis (Zhenzhu Li)

-Scripts for electrostatic analysis.

 Requirements
 ------------